Our Board of Directors

 Molly is the co-founder, Secretary and Executive Director of Pollen Circles, Inc. She has over 20 years experience working with youth, families and the environment, primarily in and around the Navajo Nation.
 She and Gino have 3 children: two boys and one daughter.

-Her background also includes writing, editing, managing foundational grants, performance and fine arts, photography, leading a fine arts committee, wilderness skills and traditional indigenous knowledge and skills.
-She is a professor at two colleges and holds a M.A. in Adventure Education/Indigenous Studies.
-She is currently in the process of obtaining her doctoral degree in Sustainability Education.
+Her background also includes museum curation, writing, editing, managing foundational grants, performance and fine arts, photography, wilderness skills, and traditional Indigenous knowledge and skills.
+She is a professor and holds a PhD in Sustainability Education/Indigenous Studies, and a M.A. in Adventure Education/Indigenous Studies.
 Molly is an alumnus of Prescott College, the University of Arizona, and the Institute of American Indian Arts.

 Pollen Circles, Inc. Board of Directors-Treasurer